minhn201/iCal-reader/README.md

 This program, written in Python, will input file in ics format to output a readable text of the given file.
 The program can be executed using a bash command in a Linux environment.

+There also a program written in C for the same purpose, althougth it use a different Bash command line.

 **What is an ics file?**

 An ics file is a plain text file that included calendar event details such as a description, start and end times, location, and so on.
 An example of an event in ics file would be,